Live Coronavirus Updates for Parents and Kids in the New York Metro Area

 Common Sense Media has also released guidelines to help parents now that schools have closed.
 Check out their tips, resources, and more.
 This piece provides strategies for easing anxiety in kids with special needs, as well.

-Francesca Page, the TV host, journalist and travel expert behind Miss Travel Guru, provided tips for people considering keeping their summer travel plans intact.
+Francesca Page, the TV host, journalist and travel expert behind Miss Travel Guru, provided tips for people considering keeping their summer travel plans intact (if we can).

 - If you do decide to travel, get the flu shot and all other necessary vaccinations, rest, stay hydrated, and stay as healthy as possible before getting on the plane.